-Major factors that affect your chances of conceiving and carrying a
+Major things that affect your chances of conceiving and carrying a

 healthy pregnancy with or without treatment include maternal age, how long you